 Our trip begins in Punta Arenas, Chile.
 We will take a 4-hour transport flight to the Union Glacier camp on the Antarctic Continent.
-As soon as weather permits, we will be transported to the Sentinel Mountain Range and the base of the Vinson Massif via Twin Otter Airplane with all the supplies and equipment needed to make a self- sufficient ascent of the mountain.
+As soon as weather permits, we will be transported to the base of Mt.
+Sidley via DC-3 Airplane with all the supplies and equipment needed to make a self- sufficient ascent of the mountain.

-The route travels via moderate snow and ice slopes of the Branscomb Glacier and is moderate in technical difficulty, however we climb with extreme care to avoid crevasse dangers while on the lower mountain.
+The route travels via moderate snow and ice slopes and is moderate in technical difficulty, however we climb with extreme care to avoid crevasse dangers while on the lower mountain.
 Our team will travel using glacier travel techniques as a rope team.